 Commercial methods of drying are based on heat being supplied to the product.
 The water evaporates and is removed as vapour.
 The residue is the dried product – for example, the milk powder.
 Nowadays, spray drying is the method primarily used for drying in the dairy industry and gaining momentum in plant-based applications.

-Incorporating the very latest technologies, Tetra Pak’s spray dryers for dairy products lead the industry.
-They include for example, a camera monitoring system to continuously check the spray nozzles, and prevent the build up of product.
+Incorporating the very latest technologies, Tetra Pak’s spray dryers for dairy and plant-based products lead the industry.

 Our Product Development Centre Powder solutions is a fully equipped pilot plant, sized for industrial up-scaling of food powder products.
 The facility has all necessary equipment for industrial trials, and the state-of-the-art laboratory provides analyses of both process and powder samples.